Advertisement

 Vaping360 placeholder image

 THC-O, or THC-O-acetate, is the acetate ester form of THC.
-It gained prominence due to claims of high potency and psychedelic effects.
+It has gained prominence due to claims of high potency and psychedelic effects.

 Formula: C23H32O3

 Products and where to buy: You should avoid THC-O vaping products entirely because of the extreme safety hazard posed.
-And while gummies and tinctures don’t pose the same health risk as vapes, all THC-O products are federally illegal, according to the U.S. Drug Enforcement Administration (DEA).

 THCM (Tetrahydrocannabinol monomethyl ether)